VA-Explorer/va_explorer/_sources/usage/features.md.txt

 forward to hearing from you!
 Please submit feedback, bug reports, feature requests, etc. to our open-source project page.

-For information on who should use VA Explorer, this documentation covers User Training (link) for all user and support roles.
-Information on potential levels of support that may be required to run a tool like VA Explorer is also available via our IT Support Guides (link) training series.
+For information on who should use VA Explorer, this documentation covers [User Training](../training/user_guides) for all user and support roles.
+Information on potential levels of support that may be required to run a tool like VA Explorer is also available via our [IT Support Guides](../training/it_guides) training series.

 ## Tablet Friendly Interface